DelphiWorlds/Codex/README.md

 * [NEON](https://github.com/paolo-rossi/delphi-neon)
 * [Delphi AST](https://github.com/RomanYankovsky/DelphiAST)

 The Codex project search paths make use of `User System Overrides` (These can be set up in the IDE options Tools | Options, IDE > Environment Variables), which point to the folders of the respective dependencies.
-Either create matching overrides in your IDE, or update the project search paths so that the compiler finds them.
+Either create matching overrides in your IDE, or update the project search paths in the Codex project so that the compiler finds them.

+Build from the Codex project (`Codex.dproj`), for the Windows 32-bit target.

 ## Documentation